richard-allen/ds18b20/README.md

 Small program that locates all DS18B20 probes in the system and opens a logfile for each probe and writes the temperature from each probe to it's logfile.
+Also capable of running as a nagios check.

+To build it, just run make in the directory containing the files.

 Arguments:
 * -v = Verbose.
 Print additional info on what the program is doing.